Webinar report: Internal Comms @ fast growing companies

 Everybody can see which OKRs are there and which projects relate to those.
 Ours are quarterly goals, whatever it is you want to call them now.
 Meaghan to come to your question that helps you.
 If as an internal communicator, you can set your own quarterly goals that helps you as a stick in the door.

 When people come and ask you for help, you can say, yes, I will help you, but I cannot do that right now because my quarterly goals are this.
-And that absolutely needs to happen because, and this is what you also need to make sure, because this is what leadership wants to get done.
+That absolutely needs to happen because, and this is what you also need to make sure, because this is what leadership wants to get done.
 What gets done from the Internal Comms perspective.

-Amanda Steel: Yep.
-Spot on.
+Amanda Steel: Spot on.
 Cool.

 Jonathan Davies: Now we have a very cool question from Waylon, which I'm so excited to hear you talk about this.
 So Waylon says “we move incredibly fast we've company news and announcements, sometimes being made by the CEO via social media before we even have a chance to announce it internally.
 How would you deal with that?”